 - Sharp scissors, many pairs, (not to be touched by anyone else in the family).
 All have various uses.
 Curved for snipping thread while doing embroidery etc.

 - Umpteen pin holders, magnetic and cushions, scattered in handy spots.

-- The amazing clips you can see in the picture above, which hold the fabric together if the pins don’t stay in properly.
+- The amazing clips you can see in the picture above, hold the fabric together if the pins don’t stay in properly.
 They are really time saversIt does depend on the fabric.
-I found these marvels at a closing down sale, and they only had the one pack.
+I found these marvels at a closing-down sale, and they only had one pack.
 Need to scout around for more.
 Very handy.
 I don’t know how I worked all these years without them.